 This is simply a challenge to us all.
 If now isn’t the time to rethink recruitment practices, then when?
 Let’s BE INNOVATIVE and create even more value.

-Most of the rock-star recruitment professionals that I’ve worked with have come from “non-traditional backgrounds” and brought great value to the organization they worked for while becoming subject matter experts in talent acquisition.
+Most of the incredible recruitment professionals that I’ve worked with have come from “non-traditional backgrounds” and brought great value to the organization they worked for while becoming subject matter experts in talent acquisition.

 Furthermore, some of the greatest individuals I’ve coached and worked with in business development and talent acquisition, started their careers with high school diplomas.
 With many eventually taking certificate, workshop, and/or targeted programs of interests throughout the years as they continued hone their skills.